himanshu9812/Sales-Data-Analysis-with-Dashboard/README.md

 # Sales Data Analysis & Dashboard 📊

 ## Project Description
-This project focuses on analyzing sales data to understand revenue trends, product performance, and regional sales patterns using **MS Excel and Power BI**.
+This project focuses on analyzing sales data to understand revenue trends, product performance, and regional sales patterns using **MS Excel**.
 The objective is to support business decision-making through interactive dashboards and insights.

 ## Tools & Technologies